yellobyte/ESP32-Webradio-PlusDLNA/README.md

 All coding was done with **VSCode/PlatformIO-IDE**.
 To install needed libraries (Ethernet, SoapESP32, etc.) click the **PlatformIO sidebar icon**, open the **libraries** view and search for libs.
 Once found, select the newest release and click on **Add to Project**.

 Always make sure you have one of the latest versions of **Arduino espressif32 framework** installed.
 Older versions might produce build errors.
-Building the project was successfully done with latest espressif32 frameworks V4.2.0 and V5.0.0.
+Building the project was successfully done with latest espressif32 frameworks V4.2.0, V5.0.0 and V6.0.0.
 Have a look at file [platformio.ini](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Software/platformio.ini) for required settings.

 **Important:**
-Building with the Arduino Ethernet library **and** with options `ENABLE_CMDSERVER` or `PORT23_ACTIVE` produced a build error like this:
+Building with the official Arduino Ethernet library **and** with build options `ENABLE_CMDSERVER` or `PORT23_ACTIVE` will produce a build error like this:
 ```
 src\main.cpp:394:19: error: cannot declare variable 'cmdserver' to be of abstract type 'EthernetServer'
  EthernetServer    cmdserver(80);                         // Instance of embedded webserver, port 80